drceph/petroleumgenerator/README.md

 Changelog
 ---------

+0.10:
+* Updated default EU/bucket for oil and fuel to 30k and 200k respectively.
+Due to relative scarcity of resource compared to other sources.
+* Removed electronic circuit from recipe after some analysis of the relative costs of geothermal and biogenerators.
+* Powering the generator by redstone will block emitting of EU packets.
+Tank and buffer will still fill, however.
+* Updated alternative texture by @mjramonru.

 0.7:
 * Added configurable options.
 Fuel/oil now configurable in steps of 20k/10k EU respectively.
 Block ID also configurable (default is 3143).